jembi/JeMPI/JeMPI_Apps/JeMPI_Bootstrapper/README.md

   -V, --version   Print version information and exit.
 Commands:
   resetAll             Deletes all data and schemas associated with JeMPI
-                         Postgres instance, then recreated schemas, and add initial data. deleteDataOnly       Delete all the data (only) used by JeMPI Postgres instance.
+                         Postgres instance, then recreates schemas, and add initial data. deleteDataOnly       Delete all the data (only) used by JeMPI Postgres instance.